Salient Object Detection with Purificatory Mechanism and Structural Similarity Loss: Purificatory Network

 where $\zeta_{s}(\cdot)$ and $\zeta_{c}(\cdot)$ denotes the Softmax operation on the spatial and channel dimension respectively, $GAP(\cdot)$ is the operation of global average pooling, and $\otimes$ represents element-wise product.

 In Eq.~(\ref{eq:promotion_attention}), the first item $\zeta_{s}(\text{F}_{{\mathcal{P}}}) $ is spatial attention, where a Softmax operation on spatial dimension is directly conducted to obtain the spatial weights, and the second item $\zeta_{c} (GAP(\text{F}_{{\mathcal{P}}}))$ is the channel attention, where global average pooling is adopted to remove the effect of spatial for getting a vector of length $C$ followed by a Softmax operation on channel dimension to obtain the channel weights.
-In this manner, the attentions of spatial and channel dimension decouple and they are integrated by an element-wise product operation.
+Then, the attentions of spatial and channel dimension decouple and they are integrated by an element-wise product operation.
+In this manner, the advantage of our parallel structure lies in the adaptive allocation of spatial and channel information weights, thus avoiding artificial design and interference of different information weights and leading to locate preliminary salient objects more efficiently.
 Some visual examples can be found in the third column of Fig.~\ref{fig:PM_results}.